peterhinch/micropython-async/v3/docs/TUTORIAL.md

 avoid buffer overflows and data loss.
 This can be ameliorated by using a larger UART read buffer or a lower baudrate.
 Alternatively hardware flow control will provide a solution if the data source supports it.

+The `StreamReader` read methods fall into two categories depending on whether they wait for a specific end condition.
+Thus `.readline` pauses until a newline byte has been received, `.read(-1)` waits for EOF, and `readexactly` waits for a precise number of bytes.
+Other methods return the number of bytes available at the time they are called (upto a maximum).

 ### 6.3.1 A UART driver example